-Looking for a load board to help you find freight?
-Whether you're an independent owner-operator seeking spot market freight for all your loads, a small fleet wanting to supplement your contract business, or you just need a load to get you back home, you'll want to choose a load board that works for your specific business.
+Looking for the best load board to help you find freight?
+Whether you're an independent owner-operator seeking spot market freight for all your loads, a small fleet wanting to supplement your contract business, or you just need a load to get you back home, you'll want want to choose a load board for carriers that works for your specific business.

 How do you know if a load board fits what you need?
 Below are 4 questions to ask yourself when shopping for a load board: